dib-lab/khmer/README.md

 INSTALL INSTRUCTIONS:
 ---------------------

-khmer requires Python 2.7+
+khmer requires Python 2.7+.
+Linux users will need the python development libraries and gcc.
+OS X users will need XCode installed.
+For more details see doc/install.txt

+In short:

-`pip install khmer` to install the latest stable version.
+`pip install khmer` to download, build, and install the latest stable version.

 The use of a virtualenv is recommended, see http://www.virtualenv.org/en/latest/#installation